ZZhangsm/Awesome-Histopathology-Based-Generation/README.md

 [AHBG-url]: https://github.com/zzhangsm/Awesome-Histopathology-Generative-Translation

 # Awesome-Histopathology-Generative-Translation
 Awesome-Histopathology-Generative-Translation is a collection of histopathology image-based generation works, including papers, codes and datasets🔥.
+We center on the core task of "generative translation for histopathology data" — a key research direction in computational pathology that aims to bridge different data modalities or staining types using generative models.
+Specifically, it focuses on translating information from hematoxylin and eosin (H&E) stained histopathology images (the most common and accessible histology imaging modality) to other critical biological or imaging data.

 Any problems, please contact the zzhangsm615@gmail.com.
 Any other interesting papers or codes are welcome.
 If you find this repository useful to your research or work, it is really appreciated to star this repository.

 [![GitHub stars][stars-img]][stars-url]
 [![GitHub forks][fork-img]][fork-url]